 Is your work-from-home team really being a team?

-It’s been several months since everyone started working from home.
+It’s been two years since everyone started working from home.
 How has that affected your team?

 Most people I talk to tell me their teams are fine, but are they missing something?